opentripplanner/OpenTripPlanner/script/Readme.md

 If you want to submit your own scripts, you need to include:
  - A header at the beginning of the script stating who the owner is.
- - The scrip should print some usage documentation if invoked with `--help` and `-h`.
+ - The script should print some usage documentation if invoked with `--help` and `-h`.

 The regular pull-request approval process is required for submitting new scripts and changing existing one.
 The reviewers are responsible for: